Nhousen1/Evershore-CG3DGP-Project/README.md

 - ~~Continue developing the stealth mechanic; start with a simple change such as reducing enemy detection range while the player is moving.~~

 ## Checkpoint 5: (Final Update)

-Change parameters in puzzle completion flags of the endmanager in the FinalHub scene to get different endings

 ### SAM:

 - Complete a fully playable start-to-finish game loop, including all planned levels and a final win condition, and ensure players can return to the beginning.